-This page provides you with Managing Director resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Managing director resume.
+This page provides you with Managing Director resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Managing Director resume.

 Everyone knows that managing directors are professionals.
 Let your resume have an identity which is similar to what you what your employers to know about you.
 Let your resume contain professionalism.
 Everything from the layout to the format, fonts, headers and spacing should present you as someone professional.